 How do you join?

 Recruitment open evenings take place throughout the year, which give young people the chance to see what cadets do.
 To apply, all candidates must submit a completed application form.

 After joining, there is a 6-week probation period.
 The District Co-ordinator will assess candidates based on their attendance, behaviour and participation.
-When cadets have passed their probationary period, they will get a uniform.
+After passing their probationary period, cadets will get a uniform.

 For more details and an application form go the Cleveland Police website.